BounceGateVPN/libtuntap/README.md

 ## License

-All the code is licensed under the ISC License.
+When developed under windows system, it's licensed under the GPLv2.
-It's free, not GPLed !
+On other systems, it's licensed under the BSD license.